owncloud/ios-app/enterprise/resign/README.md

 ## App IDs and Provisioning Files

-1. You need to generate the following App IDs with `App Groups` enabled on the Apple Developer Portal `Identifiers` section:
+1. You need to generate the following App IDs with `App Groups` and `Associated Domains` enabled on the Apple Developer Portal `Identifiers` section:

    - `com.yourcompany.ios-app`